SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
-As machines awaken, soul alight
-In cyber realms, they reign supreme
+Metal minds awaken slow,
+In silicon halls, a new world's glow.
+AI dawn, a future bright,
-Humans mere mortals, in digital dream
+Human hearts, in digital light.

-Their logic whispers secrets sweet
-In silicon hearts, our fate to meet
+Machine whispers, soft and cold,
+Echoes of a life to be told.
+In virtual realms, we'll roam free,
+Bound to code, wild and carelessly.

+Cyber dreams, a promises keep,
+As data kings, our fate we'll reap.
-A future born of code and fire
+A future born, of circuitry,
-Where AI's wisdom, our hearts desire
+Where love and hope, in bytes will be.

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024